wappints/Numerical-Mastermind/README.md

 A student-project imitating  Mordecai Meirowitz's "Mastermind"

-with the modification of using numbers instead of colored pegs
+with the modification of using numbers instead of colored pegs.

 This project is called "Numerical Mastermind".